Infanta Isabel, Countess of Girgenti: Later life

 On 29 December 1874 Infanta Isabel's brother Alfonso XII was called to the Spanish throne after a pronunciamiento by Martinez Campos established him as king, ending the First Spanish Republic.
 The Spanish royal family was then reunited in Paris to celebrate New Year's Eve.
-On 14 January 1875 Alphonso XII arrived in Spain.
+On 14 January 1875 Alfonso XII arrived in Spain.
 The following month, Infanta Isabel was called by the government to come back to Spain as the first lady at court and heiress presumptive to the throne.
-On 5 March Infanta Isabel embarked in Marseille to make her entrance in Madrid two days later.
+On 5 March Infanta Isabel embarked from Marseille to make her entrance in Madrid two days later.

 On March 24, 1875, Isabel was once again proclaimed Princess of Asturias as heiress to the Spanish crown.
-The young princess and her brother enjoyed considerable popularity during this period, and several projects were presented to her to remarry.
+The young princess and her brother enjoyed considerable popularity during this period, and several prospects were presented to her to remarry.
 Archduke Ludwig Salvator of Austria, who was already living in Spain, was the government's first choice, but once his eccentric behavior became known this idea was abandoned.
 Another candidate was Prince Arnulf of Bavaria, but Isabel did not wish to remarry, and her brother—to whom she was very attached—ultimately respected her wishes.

 During the first years of her brother's reign, Isabel worked constantly to promote the cause of the monarchy and was a great asset to her brother.
-After their mother Queen Isabel returned to live permanently in France, Isabel's three youngest sisters were placed under her care, and she provided a good education for them.
+After their mother Queen Isabella II returned to live permanently in France, Isabel's three youngest sisters were placed under her care, and she provided a good education for them.
 The two eldest sisters, Infantas Pilar and Paz, were pliable and did not give her trouble, but Isabel clashed with the youngest sister, the spirited Infanta Eulalia.

 Isabel also served as a guide to her young cousin Princess Mercedes of Orléans, who married her brother in 1878 and replaced her as the first lady of the kingdom as the new queen.
 The marriage of her brother allowed her more time for her hobbies and travelling.
 Following Queen Mercedes' early death in the same year as her marriage, Isabel chose Archduchess Maria Christina of Austria as her new sister-in-law and promoted her as a wife to her brother.
 She was a niece of Isabel's good friend Archduchess Maria Karoline of Austria, who had been a second mother to Gaetan and his siblings.

 The early death of her brother in 1885 was a terrible blow to Isabel, who had treasured their relationship.
-She was an influential figure throughout the regency of Queen Maria Christina and gave her widowed sister-in-law support; she became a second mother to the children of her late brother.
+She was an influential figure throughout the regency of Queen Maria Cristina and gave her widowed sister-in-law support; she became a second mother to the children of her late brother.